impress-org/seamless-donations/readme.txt

 * Portuguese translation, courtesy Daniel Sousa (as of 4.0.9)
 * Hebrew translation, courtesy user semistazic (as of 4.0.16)
 * Norwegian translation, courtesy of an anonymous user (as of 4.0.16)
+* Italian translation, courtest of Giuseppe F. (as of 5.0.17)
 * HUGE thank you to users doing these translations!
 * [Assist with translations](https://wordpress.org/support/topic/translators-check-in-here-so-youre-not-duplicating-work)